03 Feb California Software TTA Exemption

 Generally, vendors making sales of these types of items are still charging tax to their customers.
 There are no specific exemption certificates that customers can distribute to their vendors for purchases that qualify as technology transfer agreements.
 However, if sales tax has already been paid, collected, and remitted on the purchase of property that qualifies as a TTA in California, the purchaser can request their vendor to issue a refund or credit.

 As with all Sales & Use Tax research, the specifics of each case need to be considered when determining taxability.
-If you have questions, comments or would like to discuss the specific circumstances you are encountering in regard to this issue or any other Sales & Use Tax issue, please contact us at (888) 350-4TAX (4829) or via email at email@example.com.
+Agile Consulting Group’s sales tax consultants can be found on our page summarizing California sales and use tax exemptions.
+If you have questions, comments or would like to discuss the specific circumstances you are encountering in regard to this issue or any other Sales & Use Tax issue, please contact us at (888) 350-4TAX (4829) or via email at firstname.lastname@example.org.